Your source for free money tips and tutorials

 If you are self-sufficient and financially independent, you are bound to have bills of all sorts.
 Utility bills, cable bills, social obligations, everything is due at a certain time.
 The companies to which you owe money are expecting the full amount on the agreed-upon date.

 Every month or quarter, when your bills come in the mail or online, pay them in full and on time.
 Just by doing what you are supposed to do, you are building up your credit, and your score could begin to rise.
 Because all of your personal information is attached to those bills, you will begin to demonstrate your responsibility to loan companies.

 If you have trouble remembering to pay bills on time, then set reminders on your phone or write a note to yourself that says the amount due and date by which they must receive it.
 Many companies offer online bill-paying services in which you can set up automatic payments.
 Just be sure that there is enough money in your account to pay for a bill when they debit your account for automatic payment.

 - Maintain Employment

 If you have consistent employment with a regular salary, you should be able to afford your bills as well as other things.
 Credit card companies can be selective when they accept applicants for certain cards.
 Most of their reason for being so picky has to do with your yearly income level.
 If the company doesn't feel that you make a sufficient amount of money for you to use their card and have it benefit them, then they may decline you.

-Keeping a job will demonstrate that you have consistent income and you are able to borrow money from a financial institution then pay it back.
+Keeping a job will demonstrate that you have a consistent income, and you can borrow money from a financial institution then pay it back.